John Roseboro

 John Junior Roseboro (May 13, 1933 – August 16, 2002) was an American professional baseball player and coach.
-He played as a catcher in Major League Baseball from 1957 until 1970, most prominently as a member of the Los Angeles Dodgers.
+He played as a catcher in Major League Baseball from 1957 until 1970, most prominently as a member of the Brooklyn / Los Angeles Dodgers.
 A four-time All-Star player, Roseboro is considered one of the best defensive catchers of the 1960s, winning two Gold Glove Awards.
 He was the Dodgers' starting catcher in four World Series with the Dodgers winning three of those.

 Roseboro is known for his role in one of the most violent incidents in baseball history, when San Francisco Giants pitcher Juan Marichal struck him in the head with a bat during a game between the rival Dodgers and the Giants on August 22, 1965.

 Early life

 Roseboro was born in Ashland, Ohio to Cecil Geraldine (née Lowery) and John Roseboro Sr. on May 13, 1933.
 He had a younger brother named Jim who played football as a halfback at Ohio State University.

 He attended Ashland High School where he played both baseball and football.
 He was the catcher on the baseball team but, preferred playing halfback for the football team and won a football scholarship to attend Central State University.

 During this time, Roseboro was spotted by Dodgers scout Hugh Alexander working out with the baseball team (due to poor grades, Roseboro was ineligible to play for the baseball team).
 Alexander liked what he saw and invited him to try out for the Brooklyn Dodgers when they came to play in Cincinnati.